KLkrishnasai-cmd/Zerothism/README.md

 # Zerothism
-The 0/10 way of living ones life
+The 0/10 way of living one's life